The Hidden Challenges of Making Camu Camu Gummies

 Camu camu gummies sound like an easy win: take a fruit-based ingredient people recognize, put it into a convenient format, and you’re off to the races.
-In real-world production, though, camu camu is one of those ingredients that can behave beautifully in a concept brief-and then start exposing weak points as soon as you scale.
+In real-world production, though, camu camu is one of those ingredients that behaves beautifully in a concept brief.
+Then you scale—and the weak points start showing up.

-From a supplement manufacturing perspective, the “rarely discussed” issue isn’t the front-end formulation idea.
-It’s what happens when a naturally acidic, highly reactive fruit matrix is pushed through a process built around heat, high solids, moisture management, and long shelf-life expectations.
-If you don’t engineer for that reality, you can end up with gummies that pass early testing but drift in color, texture, and sensory quality over time.
+The rarely discussed issue isn’t the front-end idea.
+It’s what happens when a naturally acidic, highly reactive fruit matrix gets pushed through a process built around heat, high solids, moisture management, and long shelf-life expectations.
+If you don’t engineer for that reality, you end up with gummies that pass early testing but drift in color, texture, and sensory quality over time.

-At KorNutra, the key question isn’t “which one sounds best.”
-It’s: which one comes with specifications that actually support gummy manufacturing-and can be controlled lot-to-lot.
+At KorNutra, we don’t ask “which one sounds best.”
+We ask: which one comes with specifications that support gummy manufacturing and can be controlled lot-to-lot?

 • Particle size/mesh for predictable dispersion